 It has a slightly nutty taste and a dense, almost sticky texture.

-Chickpea flour can be used as a substitute for garbanzo bean flour in many recipes.
+Chickpea flour can be used as a substitute for garbanzo bean flour in many recipes - for other gluten-free swaps, see sweet rice flour substitutes for baking.

 It can be used to thicken soups and sauces or to make flatbreads and pancakes.